sua-a1/firecrawl-plus/README.md

 ### Search

-The search endpoint combines web search with Firecrawl’s scraping capabilities to return full page content for any query.
+The search endpoint combines web search with Firecrawl's scraping capabilities to return full page content for any query.

 Include `scrapeOptions` with `formats: ["markdown"]` to get complete markdown content for each search result otherwise it defaults to getting SERP results (url, title, description).